wkumari/draft-wkumari-dhc-addr-notification/draft-ietf-dhc-addr-notification.md

 This document introduces the following new entities which require an allocation out of the DHCPv6 registries defined at http://www.iana.org/assignments/dhcpv6-parameters/:

-*   one new DHCPv6 option (OPTION_ADDR_REG_ENABLE, TBA0, described in Section 4.1) which requires an allocation out of the registry of DHCPv6 Option Codes.
+*   one new DHCPv6 option, described in Section 4.1 which requires an allocation out of the registry of DHCPv6 Option Codes:
+    * Value: TBA0
+    * Description: OPTION_ADDR_REG_ENABLE
+    * Client ORO: Yes
+    * Singleton Option: Yes
 *   two new DHCPv6 messages which require an allocation out of the registry of Message Types:
     *  ADDR-REG-INFORM message (TBA1) described in Section 4.2
     *  ADDR-REG-REPLY (TBA2) described in Section 4.3.